-If you have been abused or neglected at St. Agnes Health Care and Rehab Center, read about your rights below, and then contact Agruss Law Firm, LLC, for a free case evaluation.
+If you have been abused or neglected at St. Agnes Health Care and Rehab Center, read about your rights below, and then contact Mike Agruss Law, for a free case evaluation.

 Who is St. Agnes Health Care and Rehab Center?

 St. Agnes Health Care and Rehab Center is a very large nursing center in Chicago.
 They provide residents with 197 certified beds and a range of nursing care.
 Among their medical professionals are therapists, nurses and nursing aides, and physicians.
 The senior care community is located at 1725 South Wabash, Chicago, IL and may be reached through telephone number 312-922-2777.
 The Illinois Nursing Home Care Act and Department of Public Health govern St. Agnes Health Care and Rehab Center.

 St. Agnes Health Care and Rehab Center’s Address, Phone Number, and Contact Information